-More than 200 emergency telephones are located throughout the university campus and Medical Center.

-Each phone has an emergency button that, when pressed, automatically dials the Vanderbilt Police Communications Center.
-An open line on any emergency phone will activate a priority response from an officer.
-An officer will be sent to check on the user of the phone, even if nothing is communicated to the dispatcher.
-Cooperation is essential to help us maintain the integrity of the emergency phone system.
-These phones should be used only for actual or perceived emergency situations.
+Emergency telephones are located throughout the University and medical center.
+Each phone has an emergency button that, when pressed, automatically dials the VUPD Communications Center.
+An open line on any emergency phone will activate a priority response from VUPD.
+An officer will be sent to check on the user of the phone even if nothing is communicated to the dispatcher.
+Cooperation is essential to help maintain the integrity of the emergency phone system, which should be used only for actual or perceived emergency situations.